skin tag Removal Solihull

 What are Skin Tag Symptoms?

-Unlike moles, skin tags feature a tiny stalk called a peduncle that extends from the skin.
+Unlike moles, skin tags have a tiny stalk, or peduncle, that extends from the skin.

 Typically under 2 millimetres in size, they often go unnoticed, though some can grow to a few centimetres tall.

-These skin tags are soft and flexible to touch.
+These skin tags are soft and flexible.
 Their appearance varies, ranging from smooth and round to wrinkled and uneven, resembling grains of rice when thread-like.

 Mostly matching the skin’s tone, skin tags can sometimes appear darker due to hyperpigmentation.
 If a tag twists, it might lose blood flow and turn black, adding an unexpected twist to its usual appearance.

 Skin tags aren't contagious and can't be spread from person to person.
-Genetics may play a role in the relationship between them.
+Genetics may play a role in their relationship.
 It's not uncommon for a family to have several of them.

 - We use this non-invasive method to freeze the skin tag with liquid nitrogen.